Schooled (novel): Plot

 Capricorn Anderson, nicknamed "Cap" and his grandmother, Rain, are hippies living on Garland Farm, a far-removed commune with no telephone service.
 Cap is arrested for driving without a license while trying to take Rain to the hospital after an injury she sustained climbing a tree.
 Rain's injury requires her to undergo physical therapy for two months, leaving Capricorn without a caretaker or a teacher.
 Capricorn is sent to live with social worker Flora Donnelly, a former resident of Garland Farm, after she realizes that she herself is the best person to look after Cap.
-Flora decides to enroll Cap in Claverage Middle School (dubbed C-Average by the student body) as an eighth grader while Rain recovers.
+Flora decides to enroll Cap in Claverage Middle Schooll (dubbed C-Average by the student body) as an eighth grader while Rain recovers.

 At Claverage, Cap finds himself completely unfamiliar with most social situations and modern inconveniences.
 On his first day, he meets eighth-grade bully and jock Zachary "Zach" Powers, who singles him out for the school's biggest prank: electing the most unpopular student as the Eighth Grade President and besetting the victim with impossible demands, causing them to break down.
 Cap also meets Hugh Winkleman, a geeky social outcast at school, and befriends him.
 Cap ends up becoming the eighth-grade president due to his abnormal appearance and behavior.
 Flora, realizing that Cap's obliviousness to social life and bullying protects him from the brunt of the abuse, reluctantly keeps silent.
 Meanwhile, Zach advances his plans to break Cap, enlisting the majority of the students, one of whom is Naomi, a girl with a crush on Zach.
 Naomi writes Cap fake love letters to get Zach's approval but begins to find herself drawn to Cap.
 However, Cap is unaffected and carries on as usual.